TwelvePercentHero/MythMaker/README.md

 Test content in the Audio app was sourced from [LibriVox.org](https://librivox.org), a catalogue of public domain audiobooks and recordings.

 ### Acknowledgements

+I used [this guidance from Farhadur Reja Fahim on Medium](https://medium.com/@frfahim/django-registration-with-confirmation-email-bb5da011e4ef) to build the user registration views including an authentication email.

+Guidance was used from this [StackOverflow question](https://stackoverflow.com/questions/3005080/how-to-send-html-email-with-django-with-dynamic-content-in-it) to allow Django to send HTML emails rather than plain-text.

+I also used this [HTML Email Template tutorial](https://webdesign.tutsplus.com/articles/build-an-html-email-template-from-scratch--webdesign-12770) by **Nicole Merlin at EnvatoTuts+** to build the templates for the authentication and password reset emails.

+This question from [StackOverflow](https://stackoverflow.com/questions/48075739/unit-testing-a-django-form-with-a-imagefield-without-external-file) was invaluable in helping me test the ImageFields in the various media upload forms used on the site.

+I also used various pieces of guidance and tutorials from [PrettyPrinted](https://prettyprinted.com/) in the initial stages of development.

+I'd also like to thank the tutors at **Code Institute** for their assistance in fixing some of my broken tests, particularly **Haley** who got me over the finish line on that one!